A Weekly Science-Based Guide

 Email and SMS.
 Choose which categories notify you on which channel; quiet hours and time zones built in.

-Every weekly module names the advisor who reviewed it and links to the public verification record.
+Every weekly module names the advisory lane that reviewed it and links to its public governance record — Internal Editorial Review today, with named scientific advisors onboarding.

 See exactly what a week looks like